About the Scrutiny Unit

 The Scrutiny Unit's main focus is on work of a legislative or financial nature.

-Draft Bills: The Scrutiny Unit's work on draft bills falls into two categories.
-The Unit supports departmental select committees in scrutinising draft bills.
-It also provides administrative support and legal and procedural advice to ad hoc joint committees (committees with Members from both the House of Lords and House of Commons) set up to consider draft bills.
+Our work on Draft Bills falls into two categories.
+We support departmental select committees in scrutinising Draft Bills.
+We also provide administrative support and legal and procedural advice to ad hoc Joint Committees set up to consider Draft Bills.

-Public Bill Committees: The Unit is responsible for co-ordinating the evidence-taking sessions of Public Bill Committees, including the receipt and circulation of written submissions.
-It works with the Public Bill Office, Select Committees and the House of Commons Library to ensure that Committee Members have appropriate briefing for any oral evidence sessions.
+We are responsible for co-ordinating the evidence-taking sessions of Public Bill Committees, including the receipt and circulation of written submissions.
+We work with the Public Bill Office, Select Committees and the House of Commons Library to ensure that Committee Members have appropriate briefing for any oral evidence sessions.

-The Scrutiny Unit provides a wide range of financial expertise to departmental select committees.
-It undertakes systematic reviews of:
+We provide a wide range of financial expertise to departmental select committees.
+We undertake systematic reviews of: